cnizzardini/cakephp-swagger-bake/README.md

 ```

 #### `@SwagEntity`
 Class level annotation for exposing entities to Swagger UI.
-You can hide entities with this annotation.
+By default all entities with routes will display as Swagger
+schema.
+You can hide a schema or display a schema that does not have an associated route.

 ```php
 /**